 Rich in calories, carbohydrates and vitamin C, plus highly versatile and full of flavor, yucca root is an important dietary component for millions around the world.
 It can be mashed, boiled, baked or fried and swapped in for potatoes in just about any recipe.
-It’s also used to make a variety of gluten-free flours and food thickeners, such as arrowroot, tapioca and cassava flour.

 With its wide range of micronutrients and antioxidants, adding yucca root into your diet can come with a long list of potential health benefits.
 Here’s what you need to know about this tasty root vegetable and how it can impact your health.

 Yucca, also known as cassava, yuca, Brazilian arrowroot or Manihot esculenta, is a type of shrub native to South America.
 It is often cultivated in tropical regions for its starchy root, which is considered a dietary staple for an estimated half billion people around the world.
 In fact, after corn and maize, yucca root is considered the third largest source of carbohydrates in the tropics.

 Available in both bitter and sweet varieties, the yucca root taste is often compared to potatoes, and it also has a stringy texture reminiscent of pumpkin.
 It’s usually boiled, fried or ground up into different flours and powders used for baking.

 Keep in mind that yucca root is unrelated to the yucca plant, which is a genus of perennial shrubs and trees that produces white yucca flower clusters as well as yucca fruit.
 Many of these plants are used medicinally and also consumed in many different dishes.

 Some of the common types of yucca plants include: